-With a coffee liqueur filling and glaze, these beautiful little coffee cream puffs are pretty much a coffee dessert lover's dream.
+With a coffee liqueur filling and glaze, these beautiful little coffee cream puffs are a coffee dessert lover's dream.
 Serve them with a glass of cool and creamy Bourbon milk punch!

 - This recipe calls for bread flour, which has a higher protein content than all-purpose flour.
 More protein means more gluten and therefore a stronger structure in the baked good.
 That’s important for something you want to puff up high during baking, such as these cream puffs.

-- You won’t need to softened the butter for this pastry dough because you’re going to cook the ingredients.
+- Note that there is no need to soften the butter for this recipe because you're going to cook the dough.

-These French cream puffs are filled with an easy coffee liqueur whipped cream filling instead of the more traditional custard or pastry cream filling.
+These French cream puffs are filled with coffee liqueur whipped cream instead of the more traditional custard or pastry cream.

 How to make cream puffs: